 Fast forward to today.

-Our 20-person PN coaching team has worked with nearly 50,000 clients.
+Our 20-person PN coaching team works with about 5,000 clients a year.
 At any given time, each coach works with around 300 people.

 Even better?
 They do it virtually, from wherever in the world they like.

 One of our coaches just spent another winter working with her clients from sunny Costa Rica, surfing in the morning, coaching online in the afternoon.

 Another is a dad of four children and he coaches around drop-offs and pick-ups, which he does himself every day.

 The best part?
 Even with this amazing flexibility and 10x increase in client:coach ratio, we’re still getting consistently jaw-dropping results like these.

 So how does one go from maxed-out and burned-out with 20 clients to coaching 300 clients, making more money, living a more flexible life?

 By changing how you think about time management.